 - 1/2 cup brown sugar light or dark

 - 1/2 cup granulated sugar

 - 1 cup Mix-ins of your choice choose from chocolate chips, peanut butter chips, butterscotch chips, chopped nuts, dried fruit, or shredded coconut.

 For Baking the Cookies:

-- To make the mix: Combine the flour (gluten free mix or all-purpose) baking powder, baking soda, and salt in small bowl.
-Place the flour mixture in 1-quart jar.
-Layer the brown sugar, granulated sugar, chocolate chips, white chocolate chips, peanut butter chips, and oats in the order listed, pressing firmly after each layer.
+- Layer the brown sugar, granulated sugar, mix-ins of your choice, and oats in the order listed, pressing firmly after each layer.
 Seal with lid and decorate with ribbon as desired.
 Attach recipe printable.

-- To bake the cookies: Place rack in the center of your oven and preheat oven to 350°F. In a large mixing bowl, beat the butter, egg, and vanilla until well blended.
+- In a large mixing bowl, beat the butter, egg, and vanilla until well blended.
 Add the cookie mix and mix well, breaking up any clumps.

 - Drop the dough by heaping tablespoonfuls onto lightly greased or parchment-lined baking sheets, leaving about 1 1/2 inches between each ball of dough.